clearlydefined/operations/tools/integration/README.md

 ## Resources

 1. Integration tests are located at ./test to support the integration-test.yml GitHub Action.
-1. Npm scripts triggered in the GitHub Action include:
+1. npm scripts triggered in the GitHub Action include:

    - e2e-test-harvest: re-triggers harvest for the components in testConfig.js
    - e2e-test-service: runs the tests in [./test/e2e-test-service](./test/e2e-test-service) folder.